10 Hip Exercises With Resistance Bands

 Credit: Envato Elements/ alinabuphoto

-If the exercises are too challenging for you, your band may be too strong; in that case, try switching to a soft and light resistance band.
-If you find that you can finish 20 or more repetitions with ease, you can switch back to the stronger band to increase resistance.
+Choose the Right Band: If the exercises are too challenging for you, your band may be too strong; in that case, try switching to a soft and light resistance band.
+If you can finish 20 or more repetitions with ease, you can switch back to the stronger band to increase resistance.

 Why Are Hip Exercises Important?